 Document or Incident Task Additional Information Statement of Coverage and Premium (billing) Review your billing to ensure it is accurate and complete.
-Report any errors and omissions within 15 days of the date the version is created by AFSC.
+Report any errors and omissions within 15 calendar days of receipt.
 AFSC reserves the right to deny additional liability when information contained on the billing reflects what was reported.
 Re-Inspection Request re-inspection within seven days of the inspection.
 See Claims section for additional information.
 Silaging or another use other than baling in dry measurable bales Contact AFSC five days in advance of putting an Insured Crop to a use other than baling in dry, measurable bales See Claims section for additional information.